sunericd/physiological-aging-rates/README.md

 - "heritability.ipynb" contains code for plotting a grouped barplot of heritability values; corresponds to supplementary figure
 - "gender_analysis.ipynb" contains code for boxplot of PAR by gender/sex; corresponds to supplementary figures
 - "binning.ipynb" has code for plotting age distributions for different binning strategies; corresponds to supplementary figures.
+- "participant_characteristics.ipynb" has code for computing basic statistics on the cohorts
+- "KDM_Biological_Age.ipynb" contains code for computing the Klemera-Doubal biological age and corrected biological age
+- "variability_analysis.ipynb" contains code for computing sensitivity and variability analyses for the predicted ages and feature selection procedure

 NOTE: Due to sensitive information in the data, we have not included any of the required data to run the code.
 Interested parties should request the data directly from the SardiNIA and InCHIANTI projects: